A Doppler Service Token provides read-only secrets access to a specific config within a project.

 apiVersion: apps/v1 kind: Deployment ... spec: containers: - name: your-app envFrom: - secretRef: name: doppler-token

 # Prevent command with Service Token being recorded in bash history export HISTIGNORE='doppler run*' doppler run --token='dp.st.prd.xxxx' -- your-command-here

 An ephemeral Service Token can be created by setting an expiration time.
 Once the duration is reached, the token is automatically deleted.

 You can also create an ephemeral Service Token via the CLI using the

 export DOPPLER_TOKEN=$(doppler configs tokens create ephemeral-token --max-age 1m --plain)

 Here's an example of using an ephemeral Service Token to provide temporary secrets access to a Docker container.

 Revoking a Service Token is non-reversible and immediately prevents secrets access.

-Revoking a Service Token is performed from the Access tab for the Config by clicking Revoke.
+Revoking a Service Token from the Dashboard is performed from the Access tab for the Config by clicking Revoke.

 Revoking a token and the secrets fallback file